css-hooks/css-hooks/docs/configuration/index.md

 Register a `flag:<name>` hook to condition styles on inherited boolean state.
 Registered flags are disabled by default.
-Use `enable()` or `disable()` with the short flag name to set the state for an element and its descendants:
+Use `enable()` or `disable()` with the short flag name to set the state for an element's descendants:

 ```tsx
 const darkStyle = enable("dark");